 1) Memorize your skit/presentation as much as possible

 2) Minimize time spent in setup

 3) Try to cover all aspects of the rubric in your 5 minute presentation

 Core Values Poster: A Core Values Poster is required in some regions, but optional in others.
 If you are asked to make one, you will be given 2 mins to present your poster.
 The poster is supposed to help guide your conversations.
 Instructions for making the poster can be found in the most recent Challenge Guide.

 Teamwork Activity: You will also be asked to do a team work activity for 5 minutes.
 Sometimes the judges read you the instructions.
 Sometimes the team will be asked to read the instructions themselves.
 There is nothing you need to bring for this.
 You will not be told the activity in advance.
 The judges are looking to see how well your team works together.
 When you leave your Core Values judging, do not talk about the activity with other teams.
 It is meant to be a surprise.
 If you want to try a teamwork activity similar to one you might see at a tournament, visit this page.

 Q&A: Judges will have about 5 minutes to ask you questions.
 These can be questions about how you completed the teamwork activity, about your poster or anything about your season.
 Here, judges are trying to learn more about how you display FIRST LEGO League Core Values at the competition and outside.
-Refer to the Core Values Rubric.
+Refer to the most recent Core Values Rubric.

 Tips for preparing:

 1) Wear team t-shirts/hats or something else that identifies you as a team

 2) Know the FIRST LEGO League Core Values